jlbradley1844/jlbradley1844.github.io/_drafts/spirit-world.md

 as a materialist philosophical competitor to marxism, was embraced by the industrial class of the West, as its number included not only defenders of the Western open society, but also defenders of economic libertinism.
-However, arguments in philosophy are never final, and there is interest in idealistic thought again, along with the broader interest in the study of metaphysics after years of its death due to academic fashion.
+However, arguments in philosophy are never settled finally, and there is interest in idealistic thought again, along with the broader interest in the study of metaphysics after years of its death due to academic fashion.
 And in some, a resurgence in ideas of spirituality, even if philosophers still don't dare to identify themselves as theists.
+Which is all to say, even if it is unfashionable to study the "spiritual worlds" in today's Western philosophy, there is a deep tradition which was not abandoned for its unworkability, but instead left fallow for those who choose to tend it.

 ## Baha'i Views on Spirituality